ankitects/anki-manual/src/browsing.md

 For more information on formatting buttons, see [Editing](editing.md).

-You can see a preview of what the currently selected card would look like when reviewing by clicking the **Preview** button next to the search box.
+You can see a preview of what the currently selected card would look like when reviewing by clicking the **Preview** button at the top of the editing area.
 Note that this will not display any type-the-answer fields on your cards, which makes it easier to preview the cards quickly.
 In Notes mode, the preview is shown for the first card of the selected note.